5 min read

 "Abuse, bullying, vendettas."

 Several felt undervalued and unsupported.
-They talked of struggling with volunteers and not having parental support.
+They talked of struggling to find volunteers and not having parental support.

 Workers wrote: